 A Maasai tribesman from Ololosokwan, one of the ingopirr of the Korianga (assistant of the warrior), Partena started his Asilia career as a housekeeper in 2004 and then became a guide in 2010.
-From the first training which took place in 2015, he obtained the qualification of back up walking guide and completed his qualification as a lead walking guide the following year.
-He now walks at Namiri Plains and knows the short grass plains like the back of his hand, Partena is truly an endless source of the natural history of the area.
+From the first training which took place in 2015, he obtained the qualification of back-up walking guide and completed his qualification as a lead walking guide the following year.
+He now walks at Namiri Plainsand knows the short grass plains like the back of his hand.

 Born in Arusha, Erasto started working in the wild as a driver within the hunting industry, but his enthusiasm for wildlife motivated him to join Asilia in 2012.
 He became a lead walking guide in 2016, exploring the bush on foot and sharing his passion with his guests.
-He walked in the Eastern Serengeti and explored the elephant ridden hills around Oliver’s Camp in Tarangire; today, he is leaving his footprints alongside the Mara River where he guides at Sayari.
+He has walked in the eastern Serengeti and explored the elephant ridden hills around Oliver’s Camp in Tarangire.
+Today, he leaves his footprints alongside the Mara River where he guides at Sayari.

 Son of a wildlife ranger and born in Dar es Salaam, Saidi experienced the bush from a young age. before becoming a guide, he worked in various positions – waiter, storekeeper, boat driver, driver, but he was always based in the wild.
 He joined Asilia in 2014, and three years later he decided to join our walking guide training program.
 In 2018 Saidi started his meandering with guests in the bush.
 After spending a year at Sayari, he now spends his days amongst the elephants and buffaloes of Tarangire.